 Start your trip with a day in St Ives.
 If you’re travelling from London, you can catch the Night Riviera Sleeper service to Cornwall – one of only two overnight trains in the UK.
 The sleeper leaves London Paddington at 22.30 (excluding Saturdays) and arrives into St Erth at 07.39 the next morning.
 Choose from a seat or a single or twin sleeper compartment with washbasin (and shared toilets at the end of each carriage), and there’s a café-bar on board.

-From St Erth you change onto a local train for the 10-minute journey along the St Ives Bay Line, arriving at 08.14.
+Change in St Erth onto a local train for the 10-minute journey along the St Ives Bay Line, arriving at 08.14.
 Grab a seat on the right side of the train for great views as the line hugs the coast, running alongside the wide sands of Hayle Towans and Carbis Bay.
-Then you have the rest of the day to explore St Ives – if you want to store your bags, there’s a left luggage facility at the town’s Visitor Information Centre inside the library on Gabriel Street.
+Then you have the rest of the day to explore St Ives – if you need to store your bags, there’s a left luggage facility at the Visitor Information Centre inside the library on Gabriel Street.

 St Ives’ light has made it a favourite with artists, and it’s the home of the Cornish outpost of the Tate Gallery, Barbara Hepworth sculpture museum and plenty of artists’ studios and galleries where you can pick up an artwork of your own.
-Shop the independent shops on Fore Street, soak up the sun on one of St Ives’ golden beaches, or take a hike along the South West Coast Path, following the steep, rocky cliff path to Zennor (6.5 miles/takes 3-4 hours).
+Shop the independent shops on Fore Street, soak up the sun on St Ives’ golden beaches, or take a hike along the South West Coast Path, following the steep, rocky cliff path to Zennor (6.5 miles/3-4 hours).

-Where to stay in St Ives: The Pedn-Olva hotel is perched on a cliff on the edge of Porthminster Beach, with panoramic views out to sea and across St Ives Harbour.
+Where to stay in St Ives: The Pedn-Olva* hotel is perched on a cliff on the edge of Porthminster Beach, with panoramic views across St Ives Harbour.
 Its 30 en-suite bedrooms come with coastal-inspired décor, all have sea views and some have private balconies, and there’s also a sunny terrace, restaurant and heated outdoor pool.

 Day 2: St Ives > Falmouth

 Next morning, catch the 09.11 train from St Ives for the 1.5-hour journey to Falmouth, changing at St Erth and Truro and arriving in Falmouth Town at 10.35.
-The port town of Falmouth has a long seafaring history and the sea is still a big part of local life, with annual sailing contests and sea-themed events, including the International Sea Shanty Festival and Oyster Festival.
+The port town of Falmouth has a long seafaring history and the sea is still a big part of local life, with sailing contests and sea-themed events, including the International Sea Shanty and Oyster Festivals.

 Find out more about Falmouth’s maritime history at the National Maritime Museum on the dockside.
 Or take to the water yourself on a boat trip along the Fal River or across the bay to St Mawes and the Roseland Peninsula.
 Visit Pendennis Castle, which along with St Mawes is one of two twin Tudor castles built by Henry VIII to protect the bay from invaders.

-Take a walk along the seafront to one of Falmouth’s beaches – Gyllngvase and Swanpool are both just a short walk away from the town centre, and both have beach cafés where you can stop off for an ice cream.
-With a big student population, it’s no surprise Falmouth has plenty of pubs to choose from.
+Take a walk along the seafront to one of Falmouth’s beaches – Gyllngvase and Swanpool are both just a short walk away from the town centre, and both have beach cafés where you can stop for an ice cream.
+With a big student population, it’s no surprise Falmouth has a good selection of pubs.
 Head to quirky bookshop-meets-bar Beerwolf Books for real ale and board games, or the harbourside Chain Locker in one of the oldest buildings in Falmouth.

-Where to stay in Falmouth: Above the Star and Garter gastropub are three serviced apartments.
-Each has views across Falmouth Harbour, an open plan kitchen/lounge and either one or two bedrooms, and the attic Crow’s Nest also has a log-burner.
-You’re provided with a welcome pack of local produce, but you’ve also got the bar and restaurant just downstairs.
+Where to stay in Falmouth: Above the Star and Garter* gastropub are three serviced apartments.
+Each has views across Falmouth Harbour, an open plan kitchen/lounge and one or two bedrooms – the attic Crow’s Nest also has a log-burner.
+You’re provided with a welcome pack of local produce, but also have the bar and restaurant just downstairs.

 Day 3: Falmouth > Eden Project

 The Eden Project was set up by an ecological charity – and you get a discount on entry if you arrive by public transport.
 The site covers 35 acres and was a china clay quarry before being planted with 3000 species of plants and trees.
-It’s dominated by the world’s largest greenhouses – two giant biomes which recreate the climate and vegetation of the rainforest and the Mediterranean (and are a great place to hide out if the Cornish weather’s misbehaving).
+It’s dominated by the world’s largest greenhouses – two giant biomes recreating the climate and vegetation of the rainforest and the Mediterranean (a great place to hide out if the Cornish weather’s misbehaving).

-Where to stay at the Eden Project: If you want to stay right on site, the YHA Eden Project has compact en-suite ‘Snoozebox’ rooms made from recycled shipping containers, which sleep one–four people.
-Or in St Austell, Ivy House is a boutique bed and breakfast in a traditional Cornish manor house with three bedrooms, colourful gardens and locally sourced breakfasts.
+Where to stay at the Eden Project: The YHA Eden Project* has compact en-suite ‘Snoozebox’ rooms made from recycled shipping containers right on site, which sleep one–four people.
+Or in St Austell, Ivy House* is a boutique bed and breakfast in a traditional Cornish manor house with three bedrooms, colourful gardens and locally sourced breakfasts.